Jack M. Guttentag: Consumer advocacy

-Reverse Mortgages
+Reverse mortgages

 Starting in early 2014, Guttentag began focusing significant attention on the reverse mortgage market in the U.S., specifically the HUD sponsored HECM Reverse Mortgage program.
-In addition to offering a reverse mortgage shopping service on his website, Guttentag has published extensive critiques of the HECM program from both a consumer and public policy standpoint.
+In addition to offering a reverse mortgage shopping service on his website, Guttentag published extensive critiques of the HECM program from both a consumer and public policy standpoint.

-Retirement Planning
+Retirement planning

 Concerned that adoption of reverse mortgages was low and that the product was primarily used as a "last resort" by retirees with no other options, Guttentag began development of a system that would maximize the potential of reverse mortgages.
 Working with Allan Redstone, they developed an analytical system called the Retirement Funds Integrator that attempts to maximize a lifetime stream of income derived from a combination of a retiree's financial assets and the equity in their home.
-Guttentag has written extensively on this topic in his Forbes column and on his Mortgage Professor website.
+Guttentag wrote extensively on this topic in his Forbes column and on his Mortgage Professor website.

 Other work

 Prior to joining the Wharton School Faculty, Guttentag was the Chief of the Domestic Research Division of the Federal Reserve Bank of New York, and part of the senior staff of the National Bureau of Economic Research.
 He served as the managing editor of The Journal of Finance from 1974 to 1977 and of The Housing Finance Review from 1983 to 1989.
-Since becoming emeritus, he has also worked as a consultant to many government agencies and private financial institutions.
+After becoming emeritus, he also worked as a consultant to many government agencies and private financial institutions.